jaxs-ribs/arena/README.md

 exercises this environment by stepping it with zero actions and verifying that the episode terminates once the pole falls over.
 No learning happens yet—this is purely a skeleton for future reinforcement learning experiments.

+The command `cargo test -p ml --test 07_stick_balance_env` will run this test specifically.

 ## Status